Size ranking: 8th

 Stars of Draco

-The star that Johann Bayer labelled Alpha Draconis, lying in the dragon’s body between Ursa Major and Ursa Minor, is only of magnitude 3.7, but it has the distinction that it was the north pole star around 2800 BC when it lay only 0.1° from the celestial pole, closer than our modern Polaris.
-Alpha Draconis is named Thuban, from a highly corrupted form of the Arabic ra’s al-tinnīn, ‘the serpent’s head’.
+The star that Johann Bayer labelled Alpha Draconis, lying in the dragon’s body between the tail of Ursa Major and the head of Ursa Minor, is only of magnitude 3.7, but it has the distinction that it was the north pole star around 2800 BC when it lay only 0.1° from the celestial pole, closer than our modern Polaris.
+Alpha Draconis is named Thuban, from a highly corrupted form of the Arabic ra’s al-tinnīn, ‘the serpent’s head’, at some stage wrongly applied to this star, even though it lies nowhere near the head.

 Beta Draconis, near the dragon’s eye, is called Rastaban, another corrupted form of the same Arabic name.
 The stars Beta, Gamma, Nu, and Xi Draconis form a lozenge shape which we regard as the dragon’s head (see illustration above), but which bedouin Arabs visualized as four mother camels with a baby camel at the centre; the baby was represented by a 6th-magnitude star not mentioned by Ptolemy which the Arabs called al-ruba’, now written as Alruba.
 Mu Draconis, a 5th-magnitude double star which Ptolemy described as lying on the dragon’s tongue, is known as Alrakis which comes from the Arabic al’rāqis, the trotting camel.